 Due to the accuracy of the measurements it is not possible to just feed some wires to a central unit that is finally carrying out the measurements.
 So the overall design has been laid out so that it is consisting of so-called Measurement Units carrying out the actual measurements very close to the area of interest by means of performing the needed analog-to-digital conversion.
 The digitized voltage and current samples are sent digitally to a Central Unit where they are processed further.

 The final system supports up to four Measurement Units, where each one is capable to measure one voltage and two currents.
-Each Measurement Unit can be attached to a different electrical circuit and the two current and one voltage channel share a single reference, which is typically the plus pole of a battery.
+Each Measurement Unit can be attached to a different electrical circuit and the two current and one voltage channel share a single reference, which is typically the plus pole of a battery. - Very accurate and wide range of high-side current measurement capability

 Well, what does “very accurate and wide range” mean?
 Wide range means that currents into the hundreds of Amperes need to be measured.
 But at the same time it shall be possible to measure currents in the range of Milliamperes.
 In fact, the nominally achieved current measurement resolution is 3-4mA assuming an 100A/60mV shunt.

 “high-side” means that the currents are to be measured at the plus pole of the according system rather than in the ground path.
 This is the preferred way for measurements involving batteries where you are interested in the currents flowing into and from various other systems.
-However, precise high-side current measurements cause additional complexities, especially when higher voltages are involved.
+However, precise high-side current measurements cause additional complexities, especially when higher voltages are involved. - Also very accurate voltage measurement capability in the interested range

 The voltage measurement is not that difficult as the current measurement.
 It has been laid out to formally work at a nominal resolution of 5mv (10mV was the requirement) and is working across a range of +/-160V (DC, of course).
 Although this is unnecessarily high, this has been chosen in order to be able to have a rather high protection level of the voltage measurement channel to survive even higher discharges or whatever.

 It needs to be mentioned that in the configuration that has been finally chosen the voltage measurement is slowly becoming inaccurate when the input voltage is between -5V and +5V or so.
-However, this is not an issue, as the nominal system voltage is usually around at least 12V.
+However, this is not an issue, as the nominal system voltage is usually around at least 12V. - Low power design

 Low power consumption is always an issue, especially in self-sufficient systems.